paulfcollins/public-azure/Azure-Lighthouse/scripts/policy-deployment/README.md

-This folder contains the scripts to deploy Azure Policy into a 'Customer' Tenant.
+This folder contains the scripts to deploy Azure Policy into a 'Customer' Subscription.

 [ **Note:** Before running these scripts make sure that you have running them under the context of the MSPTenant subscription.
 Use `Connect-AzAccount` to switch if required ]